robang74/redfishos/forum/quick-start-guide.md

 2. stop the `Android Support`
 3. call the script with `offload`

-It might fail but usually in less than one minute, it will move all your Android apps sleeping in backgroud to the `RAM` with the high chance to be terminated by `OOM`.
-After this action, your smartphone will performe with native apps like after a reboot.
+It might fail but usually in less than one minute, it will move all your Android apps sleeping in background to the `RAM` with the high chance to be terminated by `OOM`.
+After this action, your smartphone will perform with native apps like after a reboot.

 -----